BorhnN/forty-jekyll-theme/mentors.md

 > Programming (coding)
  > Digital Marketing
  > Master in Demand Soft-Skills
-As a mentor,Mr. Ahmad Tariq Hassan will provide guideline to the members of  Researchsio in studying who are interested in working on the subject related to his field.<br><br><a href="#work-process" class="main-button">Our Ongoing Projects</a></p>
+As a mentor,Mr. Ahmad Tariq Hassan will provide guideline to the members of  Researchsio in studying who are interested in working on the subject related to his field.<br><br></p>
                     </div>
                 </div>
             </div>